railsbridge/docs/sites/workshop/teacher_training.deck.md

 <!SLIDE bullets incremental>
 # More general teaching tips
 * Don't think about what you're going to do in the class, think about what they're going to do.
-* Tell them what you’re going to tell them, tell them, and tell them what you told them
+* Tell them what you're going to tell them, tell them, and tell them what you told them
 * ...?

 <!SLIDE smbullets incremental>
 # How do you check their understanding?

 * Some things that don't work:
-  * "Stop me if you don’t understand."
-(Because they’ll be too shy)
+  * "Stop me if you don't understand."
+(Because they'll be too shy)
   * "Do you get it?"
-(Because it’s too easy to say yes when the answer is no)
+(Because it's too easy to say yes when the answer is no)

 * What works?